Skip to main content

 Senior Passport Program

-For 20 years, UNO has offered the Senior Passport Program, which allows seniors 65 and older to audit individual courses at UNO for a small fee.
+For more than 20 years, UNO has offered the Senior Passport Program, which allows seniors 65 and older to audit individual courses at UNO for a small fee.
 In these cases, seniors don’t need to write papers or take tests, but can sit and observe to learn new information on topics ranging from history to business to religion.

 “Many of our senior learners are individuals who like to stay connected to UNO and are simply interested in continuing to learn,” Janet McLaughlin, UNO associate registrar said.
 “This is a unique opportunity for UNO to give back to seniors in our community."